What is storytelling for a cause?

 Storytelling and the unconscious mind

-Explore how our unconscious mind works, and how to create powerful motivation triggers.
+2hrs training programme on how our unconscious mind works, and how to create powerful motivation triggers.

 Beyond the marketing paradigm training